pingcap/docs-cn/FAQ.md

 View the `Healthy` field using `show stats_healthy` and generally you need to execute `analyze` on a table when the field value is smaller than 60.

+#### What is the ID rule when a query plan is presented as a tree?
+What is the execution order for this tree?

+No rule exists for these IDs but the IDs are unique.
+When IDs are generated, a counter works and adds one when one plan is generated.
+The execution order has nothing to do with the ID.
+The whole query plan is a tree and the execution process starts from the root node and the data is returned to the upper level continuously.
+For details about the query plan, see [Understanding the TiDB Query Execution Plan](sql/understanding-the-query-execution-plan.md).

+#### In the TiDB query plan, `cop` tasks are in the same root.
+Are they executed concurrently?

+Currently the computing tasks of TiDB belong to two different types of tasks: `cop task` and `root task`.

+`cop task` is the computing task which is pushed down to the KV end for distributed execution; `root task` is the computing task for single point execution on the TiDB end.

+Generally the input data of `root task` comes from `cop task`; when `root task` processes data, `cop task` of TiKV can processes data at the same time and waits for the pull of `root task` of TiDB.
+Therefore, `cop` tasks can be considered as executed concurrently; but their data has an upstream and downstream relationship.
+During the execution process, they are executed concurrently during some time.
+For example, the first `cop task` is processing the data in [100, 200] and the second `cop task` is processing the data in [1, 100].
+For details, see [Understanding the TiDB Query Plan](sql/understanding-the-query-execution-plan.md).

 ## Database optimization

 ### TiDB